+, , , , , , , , , , , , , , , , , , , ,

+(a) Is this a request for MBS funding?

+∑ Yes □ No

 (b) If yes, is the medical service(s) proposed to be covered under an existing MBS item number(s) or is a new MBS item(s) being sought altogether?

-Amendment to existing MBS item(s)
+☐ Amendment to existing MBS item(s) ☐ New MBS item(s)

-- 🔀 New MBS item(s) - (c) If an amendment to an existing item(s) is being sought, please list the relevant MBS item number(s) that are to be amended to include the proposed medical service/technology:

-(d) If an amendment to an existing item(s) is being sought, what is the nature of the amendment(s)?

-Not appliable

-(e) If a new item(s) is being requested, what is the nature of the change to the MBS being sought?

-- i.
-A new item which also seeks to allow access to the MBS for a specific health practitioner group - ii.
-A new item that is proposing a way of clinically delivering a service that is new to the MBS - iii.
-A new item for a specific single consultation item - iv.
-A new item for a global consultation item(s)

-(f) Is the proposed service seeking public funding other than the MBS?

--  Yes - 🗌 No

-8. What is the type of medical service/technology?

-- Therapeutic medical service

-- Investigative medical service

-- Single consultation medical service

-- Global consultation medical service

-- Allied health service

-- Co-dependent technology

-- Hybrid health technology

-- 9. For investigative services, advise the specific purpose of performing the service (which could be one or more of the following):

-10. Does your service rely on another medical product to achieve or to enhance its intended effect?

-Pharmaceutical / Biological

-Prosthesis or device

-$\triangleleft$ No

-11. (a) If the proposed service has a pharmaceutical component to it, is it already covered under an existing Pharmaceutical Benefits Scheme (PBS) listing?

-(b) If yes, please list the relevant PBS item code(s):

-- (c) If no, is an application (submission) in the process of being considered by the Pharmaceutical Benefits Advisory Committee (PBAC)? - Yes (please provide PBAC submission item number below)

-🖂 No

-(d) If you are seeking both MBS and PBS listing, what is the trade name and generic name of the pharmaceutical?

-12. (a) If the proposed service is dependent on the use of a prosthesis, is it already included on the Prostheses List?

-Yes $\boxtimes$ No
+(c) If an amendment to an existing item(s) is being sought, please list the relevant MBS item number(s) that are to be amended to include the proposed medical service/technology: N/A · · (d) If an amendment to an existing item(s) is being sought, what is the nature of the amendment(s)?
+N/A (e) If a new item(s) is being requested, what is the nature of the change to the MBS being sought? nev A new item which also seeks to allow access to the MBS for a specific health practitioner group A new item that is proposing a way of clinically delivering a service that is new to the MBS (in terms of v technology and / or population) A new item for a specific single consultation item A new item for a global consultation item(s) (f) Is the proposed service seeking public funding other than the MBS? = Yes No (g) If yes, please advise: - 8.
+Wh at is the type of medical service/technology?
+Therapeutic medical service Investigative medical service Single consultation medical service Global consultation medical service Allied health service Co-dependent technology Hybrid health technology 9. investigative services, advise the specific purpose of performing the service (which could be one or re of the following): N/A · 10.
+Doe es your service rely on another medical product to achieve or to enhance its intended effect?
+Pharmaceutical / Biological Prosthesis or device No 11.
+If the proposed service has a pharmaceutical component to it, is it already covered under an existing rmaceutical Benefits Scheme (PBS) listing? = Yes No (b) If yes, please list the relevant PBS item code(s): N/A · (c) If no, is an application (submission) in the process of being considered by the Pharmaceutical Benefits Advisory Committee (PBAC)?
+Yes (please provide PBAC submission item number below) No (d) If you are seeking both MBS and PBS listing, what is the trade name and generic name of the pharmaceutical?
+N/A

-(b) If yes, please provide the following information (where relevant):

-- (c) If no, is an application in the process of being considered by a Clinical Advisory Group or the Prostheses List Advisory Committee (PLAC)? - Yes No - (d) Are there any other sponsor(s) and / or manufacturer(s) that have a similar prosthesis or device component in the Australian market place which this application is relevant to? - 🗌 Yes  No - (e) If yes, please provide the name(s) of the sponsor(s) and / or manufacturer(s):

-13. Please identify any single and / or multi-use consumables delivered as part of the service?
+12. (a) If the proposed service is dependent on the use of a prosthesis, is it already included on the Prostheses List? ☐ Yes ☐ No (b) If yes, please provide the following information (where relevant): N/A (c) If no, is an application in the process of being considered by a Clinical Advisory Group or the Prostheses List Advisory Committee (PLAC)? ☐ Yes ☑ No (d) Are there any other sponsor(s) and / or manufacturer(s) that have a similar prosthesis or device component in the Australian marketplace which this application is relevant to? ☐ Yes ☑ No (e) If yes, please provide the name(s) of the sponsor(s) and / or manufacturer(s): N/A 13.
+Please identify any single and / or multi-use consumables delivered as part of the service?
+N/A